ysonu1010/Oxpedia-Chrome-Extension/README.md

         4. Enable the extension and you are all set to go!

 What goes behind the black box?
-    The extension uses two Oxford Dictionary APIs, Lemmatron and Dictionary Entries.
-It identifies the verb forms and gives meaning of the     root.
-It identifies if the word is being selected, passes the information to a background script which looks for the meaning in             database.
-If found, it is then added on to the search list by communicating to the extension window.
+> * The extension uses two Oxford Dictionary APIs, Lemmatron and Dictionary Entries.
+What the Application does?
+> * When you select a word whose meaning you want to find out on the loaded page the word encoded as an url link is sent to api via > * XMLHttpRequest along with the headers containing api_id and api_key.
+The received response is stored as a JSON object and from  > * this object synonym of that word is extracted and prompted and stored in user history.

 For any bug identified or improvements, mail at y.sonu1010@gmail.com